TheSpeedX/EV-Sathi/README.md

 ### *Development Environment: For setting up the development environment, follow the steps given below.*

-- Clone this repository after forking using git clone <https://github.com/pnkr01/EV-Sathi-HACKKJSCE.git>
+- Clone this repository after forking using git clone <https://github.com/TheSpeedX/EV-Sathi.git>
-- cd into `EV-Sathi-HACKKJSCE`
+- cd into `EV-Sathi`
 - Check for flutter setup and connected devices using `flutter doctor`
 - Get all the dependencies using `flutter pub get`
 - Go Inside `lib --> screen --> contsant` .